Skip to Main content

 • Fever

-See a medical provider if you have:
+See a medical provider if you have the following issues:

 • Bloody diarrhea